dweng0/wildflower/README.md

 Use webpack to compile the source code into the lib folder

-User npm test to run unit tests from the /test file
+user npm run test to watch and compile on change